shautvast/yooze/README.md

 =====

-Not a finished project yet, just poking around with javassist.
-It does build a model, and you you could pick up dot files to create pictures of the graph.
-It just isn't very pretty yet.
+Builds a graph of class dependencies.
+Included is a sample (YoozeServer), using spring-boot for a REST service and D3 to create a force-directed graoh.